What to do if your washing machine starts to act up? You can either call the service company and wait a few days for an expensive repair job,

 Problem #9 – No cold water

 This is related to problem number 8 since the rinse cycle is done with cold water.
-If the hose is unobstructed check to see whether water is flowing through the valve properly.
-Excess sediment could cause the valve to get plugged up in which case the valve needs to be replaced.
+If the hose is unobstructed, check to see whether water is flowing through the valve properly.
+Excess sediment could cause the pipe to get plugged up in which case the valve needs to be replaced.

 Problem #10 – The washing machine is dead

-Check the electrical connection to see if the machine is still plugged in.
-Under certain conditions the fuse could blow or the junction box could trip so make sure there is still power at the outlet.
-If the power is OK the washing machine timer could be broken.
+Check the electrical connection to see if the device is still plugged in.
+Under certain conditions, the fuse could blow, or the junction box could trip, so make sure there is still power at the outlet.
+If the power is OK, the washing machine timer could be broken.
 This can be checked with a meter.

-So you have a Whirlpool, Maytag, GE, Admiral or one of a number of washing machine brands.
+So you have a Whirlpool, Maytag, GE, Admiral, or one of some washing machine brands.

 Now it’s repair time.
 Or is it?
 Do you pay to get your Whirlpool or Maytag fixed?
 Do you give it a try yourself?
 How do you decide what to do?

-The first thing you should do before you begin to calculate repair costs or the purchase of a new machine is go through a simple electrical troubleshooting list.
+The first thing you should do before you begin to calculate repair costs or the purchase of a new machine is going through a simple electrical troubleshooting list.

 Before doing anything else, make sure your machine is plugged in.
 If it is, take a look at the breaker and reset it if necessary.